Patronato’s Christmas at San Xavier

 Linda Ronstadt headlined the first concert at the Mission more than 21 years ago, starting a beloved tradition that now marks the beginning of Tucson’s holiday season.
 This signature series of concerts raises funds for Patronato, a nonprofit organization devoted to restoring and preserving Mission San Xavier for future generations.

-2017 Patronato’s Christmas at San Xavier regular concert performances are Dec.
+2017 Patronato’s Christmas at San Xavier regular concert performances were Dec.
 12, 13, and 14.
-We have tickets for the 8pm concerts but the 6pm concerts are sold out.
-The Sons of Orpheus and the Tucson Arizona Boys Chorus perform.
+The Sons of Orpheus and the Tucson Arizona Boys Chorus performed.
+A special concert on Dec.
+11 also included performances by Carlos Zapién and the Tucson Girls Chorus.

 A big thank you to these businesses and individuals for helping to ensure the success of our Christmas Concert series.

-- Corporate sponsors: Desert Diamond Casinos and Entertainment, Long Realty, Tucson Electric Power, and Snell and Wilmer.
+- Corporate sponsors: Desert Diamond Casinos and Entertainment, Merrill Lynch (Bank of America’s Corporation), Long Realty Cares Foundation, Tucson Electric Power, and Snell and Wilmer.

-- Family underwriters: Arch and Laura Brown, Kathy and Michael Hard, Hank and Barbara Peck, and Chuck and Pat Pettis.
+- Family underwriters: Arch and Laura Brown, Fred and Mary Frelinghuysen, Kathy and Michael Hard, Hank and Barbara Peck, and Chuck and Pat Pettis.

 - Media sponsor: Tucson Lifestyle